-Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas to bring the proposed

-Consideration with additional consideration of recently passed legislation.
+Motion: Moved by Mrs. Lamb and seconded by Mrs. Tolas to bring the proposed changes to the June meeting for Public Hearing and Adoption Consideration with additional consideration of recently passed legislation.
+Motion carried.

 Tab 28-Proposed Amendments to SBE Policies: Chapter 180-16 WAC State Support of Public Schools